The Top 9 People Most Likely to Suffer From Vitamin D Deficiency

 If you’ve been diagnosed with something such as arthritis, look into your vitamin levels to see if you’re getting enough.

-For those who are active and find themselves with pain after running or other exercises that lasts for days, that’s a red flag that you are probably deficient in this vitamin.
+For those who are active and find themselves with pain after running or other exercises that last for days, that’s a red flag that you are probably deficient in this vitamin.